lf-lang/rfcs/README.md

 Franca toolchain.
 While it is not required to write an RFC before submitting a PR, it can be very helpful in validating and refining a proposal.
-Particularly for user-facing features and anything that makes a semantic or syntactic change to the language, this is very important.
+Particularly for user-facing features and anything that makes a semantic or syntactic change to the language, understanding the design considerations is very important.
 If a PR does not have an accompanying RFC, the maintainers may therefore still require one be submitted in order to vet the proposal.

 Many changes, however, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.